ashleycampion/IrisDataSetProject/README.md

 This ReadMe's analysis of the Iris Dataset is structured as follows:
 * The dataset is described
 * The data is conceptualized and questions about the dataset are formulated based on this conceptualization
-* The data is plotted, and rudementary visual analyses of the data are undertaken based on the plots
+* The data is plotted, and rudimentary visual analyses of the data are undertaken based on the plots
 * The relationships between the variables in the dataset are analysed with <a href="#linear regression">linear regression</a> techniques
 * <a href="#Statistical classification">Statistical classification</a> of the data is undertaken using a <a href="#supervised learning">supervised learning</a> technique, (<a href="#linear discriminate analysis">linear discriminate analysis</a>)